arthursjkim/arthursjkim/README.md

-# Welcome Coders, Collaboraters, and Conquerors
+# Welcome Coders 💻, Collaboraters 🤝, and Conquerors ⚔️

 My name is Arthur Kim and I am a data scientist with a background in healthcare 🏥 based in NYC 🗽.
 I was a healthcare consultant for three years, but I decided to switch into data science and attended Flatiron School Data Science Bootcamp (graduated Sept 2021).
 Now I am on a quest to find a job!